Welcome to Fortune Bay

 A ramshackle cabin on the lake—a haven for people at the crossroads of their lives.

 This prequel novella, the introduction to The Fortune Bay Series, is the perfect weekend read.
+Read on for a blurb and to read the first chapter.

 Since his wife’s death two years ago, Alex Potter has struggled to stay afloat.
 Now, losing his grandfather, always his rock in the tough times, is the last straw.
 The day after the funeral, Alex goes AWOL from the family firm and retreats to his grandfather’s island lake house in Fortune Bay, the only place he’s ever really felt at home.